rust-gamedev/rust-gamedev.github.io/content/news/024/index.md

 simple Flappy Bird clone.
 The book then changes gear and begins to build a dungeon crawler (roguelike) with tile graphics.

-Outside of the USA, Hands-on Rust is available through [hands-on-amazon].
+Outside of the USA, Hands-on Rust is available through ["Amazon"][hands-on-amazon].

-Herbert also published the first Hands-on Rust bonus content, [hands-on-flappy].
-The bonus content extends Flappy Dragon to include smooth movement and animates sprites.
+Herbert also published the first ["Hands-on Rust bonus content"][hands-on-flappy].
+The bonus content extends Flappy Dragon to include smooth movement and animated sprites.

 [hands-on-rust]: https://pragprog.com/titles/hwrust/hands-on-rust/
 [hands-on-amazon]: https://www.amazon.com/dp/1680508164